Jean Boyle: Somalia affair

 Boyle was accused of overseeing the release of altered documents to an Access to Information request from CBC reporter Michael McAuliffe.
 It was later remarked that his error had been "almost ridiculously insignificant", as he had simply tried to evade persistent media questioning by providing altered documents.
 The military magazine Esprit de Corps labelled him "the spin doctor of the Somalia affair".
 With nine days of testimony, he was the most vocal witness called before the subsequent inquiry, where he "fought determinedly to defend his reputation and save his job".

-While serving at National Defence Headquarters, Boyle supervised the Media Liaison Office and the Somalia Inquiry Liaison Team which was in charge of delivery documents to the military inquiry.
-He filed a court motion seeking to forbid the inquiry to reach any findings that would discredit him, but was unsuccessful.
+While serving at National Defence Headquarters, Boyle supervised the Media Liaison Office and the Somalia Inquiry Liaison Team which was in charge of delivering documents to the military inquiry.
+He filed a court motion seeking to forbid the inquiry from reaching any findings that would discredit him, but was unsuccessful.

 On April 8, 1996, Boyle ordered the military to "stand down all but essential operations" to help conduct a search for files relating to Somalia that had not yet been provided to the Commission.
 Military planes were grounded, and 99% of staff; including military barbers and chaplains, were asked to go through their files.
 At the time, the troops referred to the effort as an Easter Egg hunt.
 The only noted exception was 1,000 peacekeeping troops serving in Bosnia, about whom there were conflicting media reports as to whether they had been forced to stand down for the day to join the hunt.
 While the move was widely ridiculed by the media, it led to the inexplicable discovery of logbooks belonging to 2er Commando being found in a locked filing cabinet at CFB Petawawa.
 On April 15, he arrived at the Commission's office, "tired and haggard", with previously unseen documents which contradicted some of his earlier statements.

 Around this time, Boyle told Col. Ralph Coleman, Director General of Public Affairs, that he was unhappy with how the media were portraying him.
 He was granted a $7,500 bursary with which to purchase a teleprompter and seven hours of verbal coaching from a civilian media expert on how to handle himself in front of reporters.